 No, Course Reserves policy is to only post links to the articles in our databases so that proper attribution is maintained, license agreements are not violated, and further research on the subject is enabled.
 If known, enter the durable URL for the article under the ‘Available on the web from the following URL’ option.
 If you are not able to determine the correct URL, Course Reserves staff will add this information.

 How do I take items off Course Reserves?

 Choose the item from the course page.
 Availability dates can be customized for an item that is not needed on Course Reserves for the entire semester by selecting ‘Edit’.
 An item can be removed from Course Reserves by choosing ‘Delete’.

 Do I need to scan the book chapter or article myself?

 No. You can submit the information about the chapter or article and Course Reserves will scan the item.
 Important: If you do scan the item, a copy of the title page and copyright page of the book must be included.

 Where do I take items to be placed on Course Reserves?

-Items owned by ZSR can be pulled by Course Reserves staff or you can bring them to the Circulation Desk.
-Personal copies of books and DVDs to be placed on Course Reserves can also be brought to the Circulation Desk.
+Items owned by ZSR can be pulled by Course Reserves staff or you can bring them to the Library Services Desk.
+Personal copies of books and DVDs to be placed on Course Reserves can also be brought to the Library Services Desk.
 Please include a note with the instructor’s name, the class information and a contact phone number.
 You will still need to enter the item information in Course Reserves.